nginxinc/nginx-gateway-fabric/tests/README.md

 Directory structure is as follows:

 - `framework`: contains utility functions for running the tests
-- `results`: contains the results files
+- `results`: contains the results files for the NFR tests
 - `scripts`: contain scripts used to set up the environment and run the tests
 - `suite`: contains the test files